IPA.CONF(5) IPA.CONF(5)

 S 00:00-10:35;

-The update_time parameter determines time interval when ipa(8) should
+The update_time parameter determines time interval when statistics for

 update_time = <time>;

-If this parameter is omitted, then default value is 1 minute.
+If this parameter is omitted, then the default value is 1 minute.

-The append_time parameter determines time interval when ipa(8) should
+The append_time parameter determines time interval when a new statis-

 append_time = <time>;

-This parameter has not default value.
-A new statistics record for each
+This parameter does not have a default value.
+A new statistics record

-rule is added to the database at the end of each day in any case.
+for each rule is appended to the database at the end of each day in any

-Usually a value of the append_time parameter is greater than a value of
+Usually the value of the append_time parameter is greater than the

 ipa(8) tries to combine several time events into one to reduce resource